Teams and organizations of the Marvel Cinematic Universe: Guardians of the Galaxy

 The Guardians of the Galaxy are a band of outlaws who joined to protect the galaxy from threats.
 The group's founding members are Star-Lord, Gamora, Drax, Rocket, and Groot.
 The team's membership is later expanded with the addition of Yondu Udonta and Mantis while temporarily aided by Nebula in their fight against Ego.
 Kraglin also assists the team in the final confrontation.
 Four years later, they aid Thor and the Avengers in confronting Thanos in his attempt to collect the six Infinity Stones.
 Thanos succeeds in collecting all of Stones, murdering Gamora in the process, and disintegrates half of all life in the universe, with Star-Lord, Drax, Mantis, and Groot among his victims, with only Rocket and Nebula spared.
-After Thanos has destroyed the Stones and is executed by Thor, Rocket and Nebula help the Avengers travel back in time to retrieve the Infinity Stones from the past.
-They are successful, but the Thanos of 2014 becomes aware of the presence of this other Nebula, and has her captured, sending 2014 Nebula to the present in the former's place.
-2014 Nebula summons Thanos to the present, where he destroys Avengers headquarters in order to acquire the Stones to kill the entire universe.
-Nebula successfully convinces 2014 Gamora to join her in opposing Thanos, and kills her 2014 counterpart, though 2014 Gamora has no emotional connection to Quill.
-The combined forces of the Avengers, the Guardians and all of their allies succeed in repelling his forces, and killing Thanos once and for all.
-Afterwards, Nebula and Thor joins the Guardians, quipping that they are now the "Asgardians of the Galaxy", and jokingly argues with Star-Lord over command of the team.
+After Thanos has destroyed the Stones and is executed by Thor, Rocket and Nebula become members of the Avengers.
+In 2023, they use the Quantum Realm to travel to alternate universes to retrieve Infinity Stones.
+They are successful, but an alternate 2014 Thanos variant becomes aware of the presence of this other Nebula, and has her captured, sending his Nebula to the present in the former's place.
+The alternate Nebula brings the alternate Thanos and his army to the main universe, where he destroys the Avengers Compound in order to acquire the Stones to kill the entire universe.
+Nebula successfully convinces an alternate Gamora to join her in opposing Thanos, and kills her alternate counterpart.
+The combined forces of the Avengers, the Guardians and all of their allies succeed in repelling his forces, and eliminating the alternate Thanos and his army.
+Afterwards, Nebula and Thor joins the Guardians, quipping that they are now the "Asgardians of the Galaxy", and jokingly argues with Quill over command of the team.

-Following the events of "Avengers: Endgame", the Guardians are still in search of the time displaced Gamora of 2014, who has no memories of her time on the team.
-In the opening events of the film "Thor: Love & Thunder" the asgardian is shown getting back into shape and in search of clarity.
-Thor is shown on a number of adventures battling alongside the Guardians in a lineup including Kraglin, now sporting (though still adjusting) the late Yondu's "fin & yaka arrow".
-The kronan warrior "Korg" also briefly holds a spot assisting the "Guardians of the Galaxy".
-Both Thor & Korg leave the Guardians in search for answers upon learning of gods being murdered across the universe.
-As depicted in "Marvel's Guardian of the Galaxy Holiday Special", the team, having gained a large amount of money and resources by saving the universe, buy the former home of "The Collector".
-The giant severed, inhabited head of a Celestial known as "Knowhere", to be used as their base of operations.
-Cosmo the Spacedog then joins the team.